 Trinity is at its best when undergraduate students and faculty members partner to conduct innovative and original research, scholarship, and creative activities.
 With their faculty mentors, Trinity students regularly co-author papers and present at national conferences.

-Trinity’s Summer Undergraduate Research Program is administered by the Center for Experiential Learning and Career Success.
+Trinity’s Summer Undergraduate Research Program is administered by the Office of Undergraduate Research in collaboration with schools, departments, and members of the faculty.